Hua–Yi distinction: China

 The Disposition of Error, a fifth-century tract defending Buddhism, notes that when Confucius was threatening to take residence among the nine barbarian states (九黎) he said, "If a gentleman-scholar dwells in their midst, what baseness can there be among them?"
 An alternate translation of the philosopher's Analect 9.14 is, "Someone said: 'They are vulgar.
 What can you do about them?'
 The Master said: 'A gentleman used to live there.
 How could they be vulgar?'"
-In both translations, the author is shown to believe in the superiority of the Huá culture over that of the Yí (barbarians).
+In both translations, the author is shown to believe in the superiority of the Hua culture over that of the Yi.